Ex post facto law: Australia

 Australia has no strong constitutional prohibition on ex post facto laws, although narrowly retrospective laws might violate the constitutional separation of powers principle.
 Australian courts normally interpret statutes with a strong presumption that they do not apply retrospectively.

 Retrospective laws designed to prosecute what was perceived to have been a blatantly unethical means of tax avoidance were passed in the early 1980s by the Fraser government (see Bottom of the harbour tax avoidance).
 Similarly, legislation criminalising certain war crimes retrospectively has been held to be constitutional (see Polyukhovich v Commonwealth).

-The government will sometimes make a press release that it intends to change the tax law with effect from the date and time of the press release, before legislation is introduced into parliament.

 Australia participated in drafting the Universal Declaration of Human Rights and was an original signatory in 1948.
 The Declaration includes a prohibition on retrospectively holding anyone guilty of a penal offence that was not an offence at the time it was committed.
 The Australian Human Rights Commission states the Declaration is an "expression of the fundamental values which are shared by all members of the international community" but "does not directly create legal obligations for countries."

 Australia is a party to the International Covenant on Civil and Political Rights.
 The implementation of retrospective criminal laws is expressly prohibited by the Covenant.
 Australia is also a party to the Optional Protocol to the International Covenant on Civil and Political Rights.
 The Protocol enables individuals subject to the jurisdiction of a state party to file complaints with the United Nations Human Rights Committee for that state party's non-compliance with the International Covenant on Civil and Political Rights.